Specialisms & expertise

-His clinical negligence work has involved a wide range of medical accidents including obstetrics and gynaecology, orthopaedics, A&E, oncology, cardiology, diabetology, neurology, haematology, general surgery, neonatology and paediatrics, psychiatry, fertility medicine, microbiology, ophthalmology, genetics, pharmaceutical trials, HIV, plastic surgery, general practice and dentistry.
+His cases have involved a wide range of medical accidents including obstetrics and gynaecology, orthopaedics, A&E, oncology, cardiology, diabetology, neurology, haematology, general surgery, neonatology and paediatrics, psychiatry, fertility medicine, microbiology, urology, ophthalmology, genetics, pharmaceutical trials, HIV, plastic surgery, general practice and dentistry.
 He has a particular interest in issues of informed consent and causation of injury.

-His has acted for both adults and children who have suffered brain injury as well as children born with cerebral palsy as result of medical accident.
+His has acted for both adults and children who have suffered brain injury including children born with cerebral palsy as result of medical accident.

-His advocacy work has included court hearings and representing families at inquests in coroners courts where he is experienced in the questioning of doctors and other medical staff.
+His advocacy work has included court hearings and inquests at coroner’s courts.
 He has given evidence in the High Court Hong Kong in a major brain injury case.

-Graham read law at university and graduated with a first.
-He later obtained a master’s degree in health law and won prizes for best dissertation and best post graduate student.
-He joined Thomson Snell and Passmore in 2002 and became a partner in 2006.
+Graham read law at university (UEA) and graduated with a first.
+He has a master’s degree (Salford) in health law and won prizes for best dissertation and best postgraduate student.
+He qualified as a solicitor in 1993, joined Thomson Snell and Passmore in 2002 and became a partner in 2006.